Subscribe to be updated on it’s next availability.

 You buy a share (~3%) of one of our sustainable cows!Learn more

-Once all it's shares are sold, the cow is slaughtered.Learn more
+Once all it's shares are sold, we'll send the cow for slaughter.Learn more

 The beef will be aged for 3 weeks and then butchered.Learn more